Wealthify doesn't support your browser

 Since CTFs and Junior ISAs are very similar, your child cannot have both!
 And the only way to open a Junior ISA is to transfer your CTF to a JISA provider.
 To ensure the transfer is successful, you must move the balance from your CTF in full using the official transfer form.
 Upon completion, your CTF will be closed and your child’s savings will sit in a brand-new Junior ISA.

 If you’ve lost track of a CTF, don’t worry, it’s possible and very easy to get hold of it.
-Simply visit the HMRC website2, log in using your Government Gateway credentials, or renew your details if you can’t remember them.
+Simply visit the HMRC website, log in using your Government Gateway credentials, or renew your details if you can’t remember them.
 Then, you’ll find an online form to complete and send back, and within three weeks, you’ll receive a letter for the HMRC telling you who your CTF provider is.

 How to find the best Junior ISA for your child

-Finding the best Junior ISA for your child can be quite subjective.
-Some people may focus their attention on performance, whilst others may consider accessibility and flexibility.
 So, when it comes to finding the best Junior ISA, it’s important to know what you want from it.
 Do you want to provide your child with inflation-beating returns?
 Or are you looking to build up an emergency fund for them?

 The way you answer these questions will help you decide which JISA is best, but also which type to go for.
 For instance, if you want to provide your child with emergency savings, then a Junior Cash ISA may be a good option.
 Alternatively, if your aim is to give your child’s money a chance to grow over the long-term, then a Junior Stocks and Shares ISA could help.